 Figure 3 - Device Models

-Slot numbers do not need to be contiguous, just locally unique.
+As shown in Figure 3, slot numbers do not need to be contiguous, just locally unique.

 The purpose of the Catena Device Model is to describe what controls, alarms, and monitoring information a device has, and how to access them.